-.
-Table 2: Digital Sign Criteria - Signage Guidelines
+Table 2: Digital Sign Criteria - SEPP Guidelines

-2.3 Freestanding Advertisements Criteria
+2.3 Freestanding Signage Criteria

-Freestanding Signage Criteria Response Compliance a.
-The advertising structure must not protrude above the dominant skyline, including any buildings, infrastructure or tree canopies, when viewed from ground level within a visual catchment of 1km.
+Free estanding Signage Criteria Response Compliance The advertising structure must not protrude above the dominant skyline, including any buildings, infrastructure or tree canopies, when viewed from ground level within a visual catchment of 1km.
 Note: This impact should be measured from the vehicle approach location and any other critical viewpoints.
-The advertising structure does not protrude above the dominant skyline for the following reasons: the site is not located on an elevated piece of land there is mature vegetation located behind the site that is of similar height to the proposal and will allow the sign to integrate into the site there are various built form elements including medium to high density mixed use buildings in proximity to the site that are taller than the proposed sign Yes b.
-For a freestanding advertisement greater than 45sqm that requires consent from local council, a DCP must be in force that has been prepared on the basis of an advertising design analysis for the relevant area or precinct.
-The proposed sign is less than 45m 2 .
-Yes c.
-Where the sign is in a transport corridor a landscape management plan may be required as part of the DA approval for a freestanding advertisement.
+As demonstrated in the accompanying Traffic Safety Assessment at Appendix 3, upon vehicle approach the advertising structure does not protrude above the dominant skyline. \checkmark For a freestanding advertisement greater than 45sqm that requires consent from local council, a DCP must be in force that has been prepared on the basis of an advertising design analysis for the relevant area or precinct.
+The proposed sign is less than 45sqm (14.93m 2). \checkmark Where the sign is in a transport corridor a landscape management plan may be required as part of the DA approval for a freestanding advertisement.
 This may include requirements to provide appropriate vegetation behind and adjacent to the advertising structure to minimise unintended visual impacts.
 Landscaping should include trees, shrubs and ground covers to provide adequate screening, softening, colour, soil stabilisation and weed reduction.
-The sign is located within the rail corridor, which has existing mature vegetation.
+The sign is located within the rail corridor which has existing, mature vegetation.
 The existing vegetation is positioned to compliment the railway line without obstructing the ongoing operation.
-The sign has been located to ensure vegetation management is not required.
-Given the existing nature of the locality, it is considered that a landscape management plan is not required.
-Yes
+Given the existing nature of the locality, it is considered that a landscape management plan is not required. ✓

-Table 3: Freestanding signage Criteria - Signage Guidelines
+Table 3: Freestanding Signage Criteria - SEPP Guidelines